top of page

 UPPER OWENS

-RECOMMENDED FLIES: Zebra Midge 18-20, Disco Midge 18-20, Deep Blue Poison Tung 18-22, Blindside Midge 18-22, Shopt Vac 16-18, Micro Mayfly 18-20, Juju Baetis 18-20, Pheasant Tail 18-20, Darth Baetis 18-20, Mop 10-12, Slush Egg 12-16, Glo Bug 14-18, San Juan Worm 10-12, Squirmy Wormy 10-12, Para Adams 18-22, Sparkle Dun 18-22, Missing Link 18-20, Sprout Midge 18-22, Mole Fly 18-22, SITS Midge 18-22, Griffith's Gnat 16-20, Zuddler 6-8, Home Invader 6-8, Gonga 6-8, Mini Dungeon 8.
+RECOMMENDED FLIES: Zebra Midge 18-20, Disco Midge 18-20, Deep Blue Poison Tung 18-22, Blindside Midge 18-22, Shopt Vac 16-18, Lil' Bit 16-20, Micro Mayfly 18-20, Juju Baetis 18-20, Pheasant Tail 18-20, Darth Baetis 18-20, Mop 10-12, Slush Egg 12-16, Glo Bug 14-18, San Juan Worm 10-12, Squirmy Wormy 10-12, Para Adams 18-20, Sparkle Dun 18-20, Missing Link 18-20, Sprout Midge 18-22, Mole Fly 18-20, SITS Midge 18-22, Griffith's Gnat 16-20, Zuddler 6-8, Home Invader 6-8, Gonga 6-8, Mini Dungeon 8.

 LOWER OWENS

 RECOMMENDED FLIES: Perdigons 16-20, Frenchie 16-20, Duracell 14-18, Sexy Walt 14-18, G.T.I.
-Caddis 12-16, Slush Egg 12-14, Mop 10-12, Simple Skwala 10-12, Zebra Midge 18-22, Blindside Midge 18-22, JuJu Midge 18-24, Deep Blue Poison Tung 18-22, Rainbow Warrior 18-22, Disco Midge 18-22, Micro Mayfly 18-20, Juju Baetis 18-20, Jedi Master Baetis 18-22, Slim Shady 18-20, Poxyback Stone 10-12, Rubberlegs 10-12, Sprout Midge 18-22, Mole Fly 18-22, Griffith's Gnat 16-22, Sparkle Dun 18-20, Para Adams 18-20, BWO Thorax Dun 18-20.
+Caddis 12-16, Slush Egg 12-14, Mop 10-12, Zebra Midge 18-22, Blindside Midge 18-22, Lil' Bit 18-20, JuJu Midge 18-24, Deep Blue Poison Tung 18-22, Rainbow Warrior 18-22, Disco Midge 18-22, Micro Mayfly 18-20, Juju Baetis 18-20, Jedi Master Baetis 18-20, Slim Shady 18-20, Fox's Poopah 16-20, Sparkle Pupa 16-20, Niro Caddis 16-18, Poxyback Stone 10-12, Rubberlegs 10-12, Poxyback Little Yellow Stone 14-16, Sprout Midge 18-22, Griffith's Gnat 16-22, Mole Fly 18-20, Timmy 18-20, BWO CDC Emerger 18-20, Sparkle Dun 18-20, Para Adams 18-20, BWO Thorax Dun 18-20, E/C Caddis 16-20, Missing Link 16-20, Parachute Caddis 16-20.

 fsshield.jpg